Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Results

-Figure \ref{fig:pk} shows the results for the matter power of spectra of our simulated and generated datasets.
-The power spectra were calculated in the standard way (see, e.g., \citealt{davis1985evolution}) and they encompass distance scales that are typical of void sizes (i.e., $10-100 h^{-1} \rm{Mpc})$.
-Points in Figure \ref{fig:pk} show the mean power spectra, computed using all simulated and generated images, and error bars were obtained from 10,000 bootstrap resamplings of the data.
+Here $n$ is the number of particles in a cell and $\overline{n}$ is the mean number of particles in a field.
+The discrete Fourier transform was computed with Python's NumPy\footnote{\url{https://numpy.org/}} package \citep{numpy}.
+Points in the top panel of Figure \ref{fig:pk} show the mean power spectra, computed using all simulated and generated images.
+Error bars were obtained from 10,000 bootstrap resamplings of the data.
+Points in the bottom panel of Figure \ref{fig:pk} show the ratio of the mean power spectra from the simulated images to the mean power spectra from the generated images.
 From Figure \ref{fig:pk}, $P(k)$ from the generated images agrees with $P(k)$ from the simulated images on scales $< 20h^{-1} \rm{Mpc}$.
 On larger scales, however, the generated images yield systematically lower values of $P(k)$ than do the simulated images.